RehanMohammed985/Orbiter/README.md

 # Orbiter

 I got tired of wading through listicles and deals to find the 3 tech stories that actually mattered.
-So I hardcoded this.
+So I made this.

 ## Why